Annual Review of Economics

 The Annual Review of Economics is a peer-reviewed academic journal that publishes an annual volume of review articles relevant to economics.
 It was established in 2009 and is published by Annual Reviews.
-The co-editors are Philippe Aghion and Hélène Rey.
+The co-editors are Philippe Aghion, Hélène Rey, and Timothy Besley.
+As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

 The Annual Review of Economics was first published in 2009 by the nonprofit publisher Annual Reviews.
 Its founding editors were Timothy Bresnahan and Nobel laureate Kenneth J. Arrow.
 As of 2021, it is published both in print and online.